quietfanatic/rata/README.md

 ###### Long Term

+ - Refactor Haccable for better abstraction and predictability
  - Draw a global map mockup
  - Implement some AI
     - With another b2World for imaginary scenarios, or something simpler?